 Therefore, Maitreya!
 If there is a great fire, that fully fills the three-thousand great-thousand world, [one should and] must cross it, to hear this sutra’s Dharma, and with joyful faith and understanding, receive, uphold, read and recite it, to cultivate the practices as said.

-Why is this so?
+Why is that so?
 There are many Bodhisattvas, who desire to hear this sutra, yet not able to attain it.
 If there are sentient beings, who hear this sutra, of the unsurpassable path [to Buddhahood], they will to the end never retrogress.
-Therefore, [all] should, with focused minds, faithfully receive it, upholding and reciting the said practices.
-I now for many sentient beings, speak this sutra’s Dharma, to enable seeing of Immeasurable Life Buddha [Amituofo], and all in his land.
-For that which should be done, all should seek [birth there], and not after I enter parinirvana, again give rise to doubts and confusions [on this].
+Therefore, you should, with focused minds, faithfully accept, uphold, recite, speak and practise this.
+I now for all sentient beings, speak this sūtra’s Dharma, enabled sight of Immeasurable Life Buddha [Āmítuófó: 阿弥陀佛], and all that exists in his [Pure] Land [净土].
+With that which should be done, all can seek it.
+You must not, with my Parinirvana after, again give rise to doubts and confusions.

-In the world of the future, when the paths of the sutras [to enlightenment] are destroyed and ended, I, with loving-kindness, compassion and empathy, will specially retain this sutra, to dwell for one hundred years [longer].
-If there are such beings, who encounter this sutra, they can, as they wish, according to their aspirations, all attain deliverance.
+In the world of the future, when sutras’ paths are destroyed completely, I, with loving-kindness, compassion and empathy, will specially retain this sutra, to abide and dwell for one hundred years [longer].
+If there are sentient beings, who encounter this sutra, accordingly as wished, with that aspired, all attain deliverance.